 If you are an Android user, you must have come across Custom ROMs.
 It is nothing but a modified version of the Android operating system with a few tweaks, features, and improved performance.
 Every Android device has a preinstalled Stock UI or a custom Android skin.
 However, these official versions are limited by plenty of restrictions from the manufacturers.

 That is why users prefer to flash Custom ROMs on their Android phones.
 Besides, a custom ROM offers the latest Android OS with a feature-rich interface, more privacy, customizations, better battery life, and no bloatware.
 Even though Android smartphones have gotten better over the decades, it is still totally worth flashing a custom ROM.
 Believe me, with custom ROMs; you’ll have complete freedom and control over your Android device.

 What is a Custom ROM?

 Based on Android source code, a custom ROM is a third-party operating system that replaces the Android stock ROM or skin on your device.
 Moreover, custom ROMs give you more choice and control with more features on your device.
 If you are tired of waiting for the official Android OEM updates, it is better to flash custom ROM and immediately experience the new UI.

 Once Google rolls out the source code of a new Android version, the developer’s community starts working on releasing custom ROMs with the latest flavor.
 As a result, plenty of Android custom ROM distributors are in the market.
 However, many provide unstable, buggy ROMs that are not for everyday use.
-But a few third-party distributors offer unique firmware with small or drastic changes in the custom UI.
+However a few third-party distributors offer unique firmware with small or drastic changes in the custom UI.

 Advantages of Custom ROM

 There are various advantages of installing a custom ROM.
 If you are stuck on an older Android version and your phone’s OEM has stopped providing software updates, you can easily install custom firmware based on the latest Android OS.
 If your Stock Android has many ads or bloatware, you can flash a custom ROM and get rid of them.
 Overall, if you want to change your Android experience, Custom ROM is the best way to go.